 Sometimes is BCNF is also referred as 3.5 Normal Form.

-6th Normal Form is not standardized yet however it is being discussed by database experts for some time.
-Hopefully we would have clear standardized definition for 6th Normal Form in near future.
+6th Normal Form is not standardized, yet however, it is being discussed by database experts for some time.
+Hopefully, we would have a clear & standardized definition for 6th Normal Form in the near future…

-Normalization helps produce database systems that are cost effective, cost effective and have better security models.
+- Normalization in DBMS is a process which helps produce database systems that are cost-effective and have better security models.

-Functional dependencies are a very important component of the normalization process
+- Functional dependencies are a very important component of the normalize data process

-Most database systems are normalized up to the third normal form.
+- Most database systems are normalized database up to the third normal forms in DBMS.

-A primary uniquely identifies are record in a Table and cannot be null
+- A primary key uniquely identifies are record in a Table and cannot be null